by Tony Davis

 "A good DBA always backs up his data.
 You know that, Dave."

-SQL Backup Pro Part of the SQL DBA Bundle
+Part of the SQL DBA Bundle

 Quickly and securely copy your backups to the cloud, with the SQL DBA Bundle.